 If confidence is a matter of trust, esteem is an assessment of value.
 It is possible for an individual to be confident in certain areas of his or her life and still have low self-esteem.
 For example, an OD who trusts him or herself in the exam room but isn’t confident in practice management may believe he or she is not intelligent.

 When we go through uncertain times, we can lose trust

-- That you have the ability to achieve your purpose.
+- That you have the ability to achieve your purpose and goals.

 - That you promise to take action.

 - That you understand that your thoughts will gradually transform into a physical reality.

 - That you promise to dedicate time to ensuring that these thoughts become real.

 - That you understand the importance of self-confidence and promise to spend 10 minutes a day working on this.